Colin Chick, Strategic Adviser (Communities & Infrastructure) to update the Committee on current issues.

 · The Junction 9 scheme is at a critical stage.
 As stated in the report no funding has yet been approved, but the scheme is vital for several other departments including Homes England and Highways England.
 As no one department can afford the scheme alone, officers are currently exploring the option of taking a presentation to the Houses of Parliament for the day to promote the need for joined up Government to deliver it.

-· Rail improvements are being to gain traction.
+· Rail improvements are beginning to gain traction.
 It is vital that rail becomes a viable alternative for travel in the county, our tracks run alongside the m5 and yet they service 1% of all trips.
 This is because many services are unattractive, especially for work commutes.

 · The first stage of improvements are set to see a direct hourly services to London from December, allowing 2,500 extra seats going both ways each day and improved peak hour service availability.
 From 2021 a 30 minute frequency to Bristol and an improved service from North Cotswolds into London by the end of 2019.